XanaduAI/flamingpy/doc/index.rst

 FlamingPy
 =========

-FlamingPy is a cross-platform Python library with a variety of backends for efficient simulations of error correction in fault-tolerant quantum computers
+FlamingPy is a cross-platform Python library with a variety of backends for efficient simulations of error correction in fault-tolerant quantum computers.

 Features
 --------